Fab-Ver/instance-centric-grasping/README.md

 ```bash
 ros2 launch icgnet_main world.launch.py
 ```
-*You should see Gazebo opening with the Franka Panda robot spawned in front of a table, and RViz showing the PointCloud perfectly aligned with the robot.*
+*You should see Gazebo opening with the Franka Panda robot on a ground plane (no table), and RViz showing the PointCloud perfectly aligned with the robot.*

 > **Note for RViz:** When you open RViz for the first time, add a `PointCloud2` display, set the topic to `/camera/rgbd_camera/points` (or `/camera/points`), and change the Fixed Frame to `camera_link`.
 Then go to `File -> Save Config` to make this automatic for future launches.